wvdb/java-training-db-project2/README.md

 * data-integrity problems: if we would include depts and employees, it should not be possible to create an employee with an invalid dept
 * JSON -> see poc-customer-dna-service

+* first example of BDD and cucumber has been added : run CucumberTests

 ## Webpages to read:
 * https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/PatternLayout.html